sasharosca/workspace_test/README.md

    - Node.js: Install `http-server` globally with `npm install -g http-server` and run `http-server`
    - VS Code: Use the "Live Server" extension
 3. Open the provided local server URL in your browser (typically `http://localhost:8000` or `http://localhost:8080`)
-4. Start building your schema!
+4. Start exploring relationships in your schema!

 ## How to Use